devopscodegen/devops-cicd-pipeline-code-generator/docs/cicd_pipeline_stages.md

     - Tests are defined as code and applied to the environment while the system is under load.
     - The success rate, response time and throughput are measured during the periods when the failures are injected and compared to periods without the failures.
 Any significant deviation should fail the pipeline.
     - Examples of tools that can be used for chaos/resilience testing include but are not limited to AWS Fault Injection Simulator, Gremlin, and ChaosToolkit.
-    - Run dynamic application security testing in parallel to resilience testing
+    - Run dynamic application security testing (dast) or interactive application security testing (iast) in parallel to resilience testing
         - Perform testing of web applications and APIs by running automated scans against it to identify vulnerabilities through techniques such as cross-site scripting (XSS) and SQL injection(SQLi).
-        - Examples of tools that can be used for dynamic application security testing include but are not limited to OWASP ZAP, StackHawk, and AppScan.
+        - Examples of tools that can be used for dynamic application security testing (dast) or interactive application security testing (iast) include but are not limited to OWASP ZAP, StackHawk, and AppScan.
     - Run observability testing in parallel to resilience testing
         - Test if metrics, logs and traces are generated and we can understand the internal state of the system by examining this telemetry data
         - Monitor deployments across regions and fail when threshold breached.